Higher Airy structures and topological recursion for singular spectral curves: Proof of Theorem

 preserves the Airy structure conditions.
 It is hence sufficient to prove that

 where we chose the partition

 form an Airy structure.
 Indeed, as we have

 which vanishes by assumption, the selected modes already satisfy the subalgebra condition using \cref{prop:desc_part_Lie_subalg}.
-It therefore remains to show that after a suitable change of basis the operators can be brought into the normal form of an Airy structure.
-First, let us argue that
+On the other hand, since $\lambda$ is chosen so that $1-\lambda(i)+\delta_{i,1} = \kLowerBound{i}{r}{s}$ for all $i\in [r]$, the selected modes also satisfy the degree one condition by \eqref{prop:DegOneCondExcep} as required. \end{proof}